-Binding Financial Agreements on The Central Coast
+Binding Financial Agreements on the Central Coast

 Before, during or after the relationship you may enter into a legal agreement, which decides how financial and other affairs, including maintenance and property rights will be arranged.
 To be enforceable this agreement must comply with precise rules, including independent legal advice for both parties.